CarnegieHall/linked-data/data-structure.md

 ## OVERVIEW

 This page provides details about the creation and structure of Carnegie Hall (CH) Linked Open Data (LOD).
-To learn more about the project and content of the dataset, please see the CH LOD repository's README. (link)
+To learn more about the project and content of the dataset, please see the CH LOD repository's [README](../README.md).

 Query the data here.[link]

 ## ADDITIONAL DOCUMENTS

+Details about the following topics are available in the dedicated pages linked below.

 | Topic  |  See... |
 |---|---|
 | Namespaces used or created ||